caksoylar/zmk-config/README.md

 ## ZMK customizations

-I use a custom ZMK branch referenced in [west.yml](config/west.yml) which contains a few extras, namely [mouse keys](https://github.com/zmkfirmware/zmk/pull/2027) used in the `MSE` layer and [display improvements for the Corne-ish Zen](https://gist.github.com/caksoylar/c411313990978e1903c244f03039187a).
+I use a custom ZMK branch referenced in [west.yml](config/west.yml) which contains [display improvements for the Corne-ish Zen](https://gist.github.com/caksoylar/c411313990978e1903c244f03039187a).
-For a variant of my configuration tailored for stock ZMK, check out the [`stock` branch](https://github.com/caksoylar/zmk-config/tree/stock).
+For a variant of my configuration for stock ZMK, check out the [`stock` branch](https://github.com/caksoylar/zmk-config/tree/stock).

-It also uses a swapper key for single button window switching, defined using [the tri-state behavior module](https://github.com/caksoylar/zmk-tri-state).
+My keymap also uses a swapper key for single button window switching, defined using [the tri-state behavior module](https://github.com/caksoylar/zmk-tri-state).